Measuring QCD Splittings with Invertible Networks: Outlook

 \section{Outlook}

 The gold standard of LHC physics is our ability to understand all aspects of the recorded events in terms of fundamental physics.
 Parton showers, or parton splittings, are part of every LHC analysis.
-In spite of an active subjet physics program and in spite of significant theoretical progress, we do not have a systematic set of measurements of their simple underlying QCD predictions.
+In spite of an active subjet physics program and in spite of significant theoretical progress, we do not have a systematic set of measurements of their simple underlying QCD predictions, even though similar analyses based on jet and event shapes do exist from LEP.

 In this paper we have proposed a systematic approach to measuring QCD splittings, including an appropriate technique based on modern machine learning.
-First, we have parameterized the known splitting kernels into the leading, logarithmically enhanced term, the finite term known in perturbative QCD, and a rest term.
+To define a viable and consistent theory hypothesis, we have parameterized the known splitting kernels into the leading, logarithmically enhanced term, the finite term known in perturbative QCD, and a rest term.
+Traditionally, the leading term could be identified with the measurement of QCD color factors.
+The finite term reflects the simple description of parton splittings as a Markov process, while the rest term would allow us to parameterize for instance quantum effects or higher splittings.
+Expanding the theory hypothesis accordingly would be a natural step in refining any simulation-based analysis.

 We have then shown that for a toy shower, modelled after \sherpa, we can measure all these contributions from low-level observables of a jet sample.
 For a realistic version we saw that hadronization has the biggest effect on our measurement, bigger than the expected detector effects for relatively soft jets.
 The challenge will be to extract the rest terms beyond the standard QCD predictions, to test the quality of the perturbative QCD prediction.

 Our analysis method is based on machine learning, specifically an invertible network conditioned on a small summary network.
 After training, we can use the invertible network to sample the model parameter space and construct a posterior probability based on a set of jets.
 While we study SM-like jets throughout our analysis, the network produces the correct posterior for all jets covered by the original parameter scan.